The Best Instagram-worthy Spots in Taichung

 Miyahara is a 2 minute walk from the Taichung Train Station, so it’s pretty easy to find.

 20 Zhongshan Road, Central District, Taichung City, 400.

 4. Park Lane

 Taichung has plenty of parks where you can enjoy some fresh air and greenery, but our top pick is undoubtedly Park Lane.
 The Lane stretches over a couple of blocks and is home to the ultra-cool CMP Block Museum, a high-end department store and tons of quirky shops and hipster restaurants.
-It’s also a great place to people watch and enjoy the local street performers.
+It’s also a great place to people watch and enjoy the local street performances.

 5. Gaomei Wetlands

 Head over to the water walkway for great pictures of the wind turbines in the distance.
 Also, don’t forget to bring something warm, as it gets quite chilly here.

 Best time to go